Am I eligible for public housing?

 - A person must be at least 50 years of age for a studio apartment.

-All families or a single person at least 18 years of age may qualify for a family development
+- A person must be at least 18 years of age and disabled to qualify for a unit at an elderly/disabled development.

 How much will I pay for rent?